CarFest South 2019 review – a family-friendly festival

-Get CarFest South 2020 in your diary now.
-It will be held at Laverstoke Park Farm from 28 to 30 August 2020.
+- CarFest South will be held at Laverstoke Park Farm from 27 to 29 August 2021

-Tickets for CarFest South and North will be on sale from 8am on Wednesday 20 November 2019.
-The best way to find out more and how to get hold of tickets is to sign up for the CarFest newsletter on the CarFest website.
+The best way to find out more and how to get hold of the next round of tickets to be released for CarFest 2021 is to sign up for the CarFest newsletter on the CarFest website.

 Just to give you an idea of ball park prices, in 2019 a weekend camping ticket for a family of two adults and two children cost £356 (arriving Friday) or £396 (arriving on Thursday).
 A camper or caravan permit cost £101 without electric or £165 with electric.